VISIT OUR ART STORE ▶

 Painting the Flower Center with Bold Contrast

-The flower center is the focal point, so it needs to be bold.
-Use a highly pigmented mix and apply it directly to the middle of the flower.
+The flower center serves as the focal point, so it should be bold.
+The artist uses a highly pigmented mix and applies it directly to the middle of the flower.

-You can add a drop of clean water to create subtle textures, enhancing the bloom effect.
+Adding a drop of clean water can create subtle textures and enhance the bloom effect.

 Paint the flower center with bold contrast.